peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Deprecated.</b> Renamed to FromMailtoUri.

  Creates a message object from a MailTo URI (uniform resource identifier).
 The MailTo URI can contain key-value pairs that follow a question-mark, as in the following example: "mailto:me@example.com?subject=A%20Subject".
 In this example, "subject" is the subject of the email address.
 Only certain keys are supported, namely, "to", "cc", "bcc", "subject", "in-reply-to", "comments", "keywords", and "body".
 The first seven are header field names that will be used to set the returned message's corresponding header fields.
 The last, "body", sets the body of the message to the given text.
-Keys other than these eight will be ignored.
+Keys other than these eight will be ignored.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>url</i>: A MailTo URI.

 <b>Return Value:</b>

 A Message object created from the given MailTo URI.
 Returs null if  <i>url</i>
  is null, is syntactically invalid, or is not a MailTo URI.

 <a id="Generate"></a>
 ### Generate

     public string Generate();

-Generates this message's data in text form.The generated message will have only Basic Latin code points (U+0000 to U+007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).
+ Generates this message's data in text form.
+The generated message will have only Basic Latin code points (U+0000 to U+007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).

  The following applies to the following header fields: From, To, Cc, Bcc, Reply-To, Sender, Resent-To, Resent-From, Resent-Cc, Resent-Bcc, and Resent-Sender.
-If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to `me@[header-name]-address.invalid`  as the address (a `.invalid`  address is a reserved address that can never belong to anyone).
+If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to  `me@[header-name]-address.invalid` me@[header-name]-address.invalid as the address (a  `.invalid` .invalid address is a reserved address that can never belong to anyone).
 (An exception is that the Resent-* header fields may appear more than once.)
 The generated message should always have a From header field.

  If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field).

  When encoding the message's body, if the message has a text content type ("text/*"), the line breaks are a CR byte (carriage return, 0x0d) followed by an LF byte (line feed, 0x0a), CR alone, or LF alone.
 If the message has any other content type, only CR followed by LF is considered a line break.

   <b>Return Value:</b>

 The generated message.